Universal Properties of Variations of the Little Cubes Operads

 Suppose now that $\cal C$ is a Kan complex.
 Then the contravariant model structure on $\SS_{/\cal C}$ coincides with the Kan--Quillen model structure, so there is a categorical equivalence $N\pr{\pr{\SS_{/\cal C}}_{{\rm contra}}^{\circ}}\xrightarrow{\simeq}\cal S_{/\cal C}$ \cite[\href{https://kerodon.net/tag/01ZT}{Tag 01ZT}]{kerodon}.
 We will refer to the composite

 also as the \textbf{unstraightening functor}. \end{defn}

 \begin{rem} The functor $\tau:\Mfld_{n}\to N\pr{\pr{\SS_{/B\Top\pr n}}^{\circ}}$ is naturally equivalent to the composite

 where $y$ denotes the Yoneda embedding, the second functor is the restriction along the inclusion $i:B\Top\pr n\hookrightarrow\Mfld_{n}$, and the last equivalence is the unstraightening equivalence.
 Indeed, replacing $\Mfld_{n}$ by its full subcategory spanned by the manifolds embedded in some Euclidean space, we may assume that $\Mfld_{n}$ is small.
-Using \cite[Theorem 1.3.4.20 and Remark 1.3.4.16]{HA}, we deduce that the unstraightening functor makes the diagram commutative up to natural equivalence.
+The naturality of unstraightening \cite[Appendix A]{GHN17} implies that the diagram commutes up to natural equivalence, where the horizontal arrows are the unstraightening equivalences.
 Thus, it suffices to show that $\tau$ is naturally equivalent to the composite

 which follows from the definitions. \end{rem}